Cray-HPE/docs-csm/303-NCN-METADATA-USB-SERIAL.md

 This guide will instruct the user on procuring MAC addresses for the NCNs metadata files with the serial console.

-Milaeage may vary, as some obstacles such as BAUDRATE and `terminal` usage vary per manufactorer.
+Milaeage may vary, as some obstacles such as BAUDRATE and `terminal` usage vary per manufacturer.

-### Common Manufactorers
+### Common Manufacturers
 (click any for links to support/document portals)

 - [Aruba][1]